run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/configuration/access-portfolio-management.md

-ITIL recommends that an ITSM product should be able to assign specific levels of responsibilities to a Portfolio Manager or others, based on this recommendation, CITSmart adopts this differentiated form of permissions control, per module.
+ITIL recommends that an ITSM product should be able to assign specific levels of responsibilities to a Portfolio Manager or others, based on this recommendation, 4biz adopts this differentiated form of permissions control, per module.
 It is worth mentioning that the 'Access Profile' functionality continues to exist and it controls all types of access without the separation by modules, so that the product administrator can intervene more properly whenever necessary.